AI Agent Systems

 | Static - No state persistence | Stateful - Memory and learning |

-The Agentic Spectrum
+The Agentic Spectrumโ

-Q&A Only Functions Workflows Collaboration Self-Driving
+Q&A Only Functions Workflows SWE-bench A2A/AG-UI Self-Organizing

-Agent Architecture Overview
+Agent Architecture Overviewโ

-Chapter Roadmap
+Chapter Roadmapโ

-1. Introduction - Core Concepts
+1. Core Concepts - Foundationsโ

 - What makes something an "Agent"?